AndrewEllis93/Print-Tuning-Guide/README.md

 # Retraction
 WIP
-# Miscellaneous Tips and Tricks
+# Miscellaneous Fixes, Tips, and Tricks

-Miscellanous tips and tricks that don't require a dedicated section.
+Miscellanous fixes, tips and tricks that don't require a dedicated section.

 ### PLA is Overheating
 - Open the front door and point a fan at it.